Carl Bantzer

-Carl Ludwig Noah Bantzer (6 August 1857, Ziegenhain – 19 December 1941, Marburg) was a painter, professor and art critic; associated with the Willingshausen Artists' Colony.
+Carl Ludwig Noah Bantzer (6 August 1857 – 19 December 1941) was a painter, professor and art critic; associated with the Willingshausen Artists' Colony.

 Biography

-He was born to Heinrich Bantzer (1809–1863), a veterinarian.
+He was born in Ziegenhain to Heinrich Bantzer (1809–1863), a veterinarian.
 After his father's death, his mother moved the family to Marburg, where he attended the prestigious Gymnasium Philippinum.
 Later, he studied at the Academy of Arts, Berlin.
 In 1884 and 1885 he was in Schwalm, where he worked with the painter Wilhelm Claudius, from Dresden.
 He also spent time in Treysa, painting portraits of local notables and people in traditional costume.